Manual Machining

 straddle milling

-A milling operation that uses two parallel cutters attached to the mill arbor to create two identical, parallel, vertical workpiece features.
-Straddle milling is performed on the horizontal mill.
+A milling operation that uses two, parallel cutters attached to the arbor to create two identical, parallel, vertical workpiece features.
+Straddle milling is performed on a horizontal mill.

 A condition in which a screw has damaged threads as a result of overtightening.
-Thread stripping can occur when tightening a mill's drawbar manually.
+Stripping can occur when manually tightening the drawbar on a manual mill.

 toolholders